 Save the Bees

 Respect the use of honey.
 Find apiarists that harvest responsibly.
 Plant flowers.
 Don't use any chemicals in your garden.
 If you have to treat your yard for weeds, use granules.
-It is absorbed through the plant, and the plant dies quickly, leaving any blooms undesirable and the ripened pollen free of toxins, unlike sprays that coat the pollen.
+It is absorbed through the plant and dies quickly, leaving undesirable blooms and ripened pollen with lower toxins, unlike sprays that coat the pollen.